codio/site/source/docs/dashboard/browser-support.html.md

 If you are experiencing any issue where Codio will not run and the above list says it should, then either Tweet [@CodioHQ](https://twitter.com/codiohq) or send an email to support@codio.com.

+<a name="ie-compatibility"></a>
+## Disable IE Compatibility View

+It could happen that even if you have Internet Explorer 10 or Later, we detect a older version of the browser.
+This is due to the *Compatibility Mode* of the Browser which enables old features we no longer support.

+To disable this option, please go to ***Tools → F12 developer tools → Browser Mode*** and select **Internet Explorer 10**.